 - most importantly: how many prospects opened (OPENED) and replied (RESPONDED),

 This is the easiest way to compare the effectiveness of two campaigns in terms of A/B testing.
 At first sight, you’ll be able to tell that Campaign A is bringing you more replies than Campaign B. Looking for reasons, you can click the campaign’s name to access more details in the Campaign overview.

 The Campaign overview involves 3 tabs:

 2. Campaign overview – Stats tab

-The first tab involves infographically presented statistics of the whole campaign, as well as statistics of each message in the sequence, which are presented in the table below the infographic.
+The first tab presents statistics of the whole campaign, as well as the statistics of each message in both Paths.

 In the infographic, starting from the left you’ll see:

 - PROSPECTS – How many prospects are currently saved in this campaign